China–Panama relations

-China–Panama relations are the bilateral relationships between the People's Republic of China (PRC) and Republic of Panama.
-Relations with the Chinese mainland began in the mid-1800s, and lasted till the end of the Second World War, when Panama ceased recognition of the People's Republic of China and began diplomatic relations with the Republic of China (ROC).
-This continued for decades before Panama began recognizing the PRC in June 2017.

-On 26 July 2017, the PRC's Foreign Ministry spokesman said that the trade office of China in Panama had been upgraded to China's Embassy in Panama on 13 July and has started its business.
-According to experts, China wanted to be in the "driver's seat" in both regional and international politics, and Panama's shift in recognition helped Beijing to consolidate power over Taipei.
-In a statement after the announcement, Taiwan expressed "strong protest and condemnation", accusing China of luring Panama and infringing on their diplomatic space.
-The Panamanian Vice President at the time, Isabel de Sant Malo, indicated that the move would increase exports to China, tourism and investment.
-Chinese Foreign Minister Wang Yi welcomed the decision as one that was in accordance to the times and in the Panamanian people's best interests.
+Diplomatic relations between the People's Republic of China (PRC) and Panama were established in June 2017.
+Panama had previously recognized Taiwan.
+Relations began to cool in 2025 when Panama announced that it would exit the Belt and Road Initiative.
+Relations further deteriorated in 2026 when Panama's supreme court ruled that CK Hutchison's concession at two ports in the Panama Canal was unconstitutional, prompting retaliatory measures from Beijing.

 History

 Before the Second World War

 Relations between Panama (then still a part of Colombia) and Imperial China began in the mid-1800s with the arrival of Chinese 'coolies' to the country.
 These Chinese immigrants faced widespread discrimination even after Panama gained independence from Colombia in 1903.
 In 1909, the new Panamanian government stopped the use of citizenship cards, which allowed families of Chinese workers to settle in Panama.
 Responding to calls from a Deputy in the National Assembly, Modesto Justiniani, in 1912, President Belisario Porras issued Executive Decree No. 2 which required all Chinese immigrants to deposit a sum of 250 balboas as a guarantee that they would leave as soon as their worker's contract expired.
 By 1926, Panama had banned any kind of Chinese immigration, and by 1932 had banned immigration from any non-Spanish speaking country.
 After the Second World War, Panama joined several other countries, including the US, and refrained from recognizing the People's Republic of China, establishing ties with the government-in-exile in Taiwan instead.